 “It is important to gather and share accurate data about Native voter preferences, but it is equally important that we acknowledge the systemic obstacles that are keeping Native voices from being heard at all,” said NARF Staff Attorney Jacqueline De León.

-For her part, Jones declined to comment of voting patterns during the November election, though she noted, “we did see some of the same trends we are speaking to in our study.”
+For her part, Jones declined to comment on voting patterns during the November election, citing “data inequities” that “don’t fully capture native perspectives in a way that is generalizable.”
+She noted, however, “we did see some of the same trends we are speaking to in our study.”

 That includes the denial of tribal IDs, polling stations that are far removed from where voters live, and the denial of nearby satellite locations where voters can leave their ballots in lieu of official polling stations.